agrublev/angularLocalStorage/README.md

   //make a data-binding from model to localstorage or reverse or both depend on the param direction storage.bind($scope,'modelKey','storageKey','dirction');

+  //cancel a data-binding from model to localstorage or reverse or both depend on the param direction storage.unbind($scope,'modelKey','storageKey','dirction');
   ```
 4. About data-binding
   Compare with original version , I had modified all the code about data-binding , for I think it difficult and     confused.